Salewitcher/star_wardrobe/README.md

 ### **2. Design and Theming**
 - **Star Wars-Themed Design**:
-  The site uses a black and gold color scheme with custom fonts, space-themed backgrounds, and a "galactic" look.
+  The site uses a black and gold color scheme with space-themed backgrounds, and a "galactic" look.
 - **Custom 404 Page**:
-  A Star Wars-inspired 404 error page with lightsaber animations and fun references to the galaxy far, far away.
+  A Star Wars-inspired 404 error page with fun references to the galaxy far, far away.

 ### **3. Marketing Features**
 - **Newsletter Signup**: